endymion1818/deliciousreverie/content/post/netmag-using-context.md

 +++
 **Whoops!**

-I inadvertenly published this post befoefr it was printed in Net Magazine!
+I inadvertenly published this post before it was printed in Net Magazine!

 Please check back in a few weeks to see this content, or purchase the May edition of the magazine!